-According to Ed Weglarz, the Director of Petroleum at Associated Food & Petroleum Dealers (AFPD), there can be as many as five underground tanks, storing tens of thousands of gallons of fuel.
+According to Ed Weglarz, the Director of Petroleum at Associated Food and Petroleum Dealers (AFPD), there can be as many as five underground tanks storing thousands upon thousands of gallons of fuel.
 “In addition, the system will have submerged pumps on top of the tanks, automatic line leak detectors, probes in each tank that provide real-time automatic tank gauging monitoring, alarm systems to prevent overfilling and sacrificial anodes on steel tanks to prevent corrosion,” adds Weglarz.
+How crazy!

-They get only pennies per gallon after taxes and operating costs.
-In fact, gas station owners hate high gas prices just as much as you do.
+They actually get only pennies per gallon after taxes and operating costs.
+In fact, gas station owners hate high gas prices just as much as you and I do.
 As the National Association of Convenience Stores (NACS), explains, “Fuel retailers typically see profitability decrease as prices rise, and increase when prices fall.”
-Instead, most of their profit come from convenience items sold in the stores.
-In fact, Jeff Lenard, Vice President of Strategic Industry Initiatives for NACS, says items such as sunglasses, snacks and medicine account for more than 60% of total earnings.
+Instead, most of their profit come from convenience items sold in their stores.
+Jeff Lenard, Vice President of Strategic Industry Initiatives for NACS, says items such as sunglasses, snacks and medicine actually account for more than 60% of a stations total earnings.

 While most people are familiar with the big brands, like Shell, ExxonMobil and BP, only .4% of the gas stations in the country are owned by one of the five major oil companies, according to the NACS.
 The rest of them are “owned and operated by independent business people who set their own price,” says Elizabeth Hudson, Shell Oil Products U.S. Fuels Category Manager.

 - There’s A Science Behind Gas Station Locations.